-PERCEPTUAL ISOLATION
+PERCEPTUAL ISOLATION (2020 - 2022)

-I experience sleep paralysis, a disorder that causes visceral nightmares in which you are paralyzed and unable to wake up.
-Even after waking, the line between dream and reality remains blurred.
-In my case, these nightmares replay a memory of sexual assault from my adolescence.
-This memory was repressed for many years and I could not consciously recall it, even as it replayed in my dreams.
-When these episodes intensify, I exist in a suspended state suspended between dream and reality, remembering and forgetting.
+For most of my life I have experienced sleep paralysis, a disorder that causes visceral nightmares during which you are physically paralyzed and unable to wake up.
+When these dreams happen I become trapped, simultaneously awake and asleep, unable to physically move or fully wake from the dream.
+Even after I wake up, the line between dream and reality remains blurry.
+In my case, these nightmares replay a traumatic memory of sexual assault from my adolescence.
+For many years I could not consciously remember this event, but it surfaced repeatedly in my dreams.

 Press: